 Are you in search of a new way to use a reading in class?
 Sometimes it feels like our activities are getting stale and you just need a new way to approach things, or maybe you just need a new a low-energy idea for delivering some input to your students.
-Whatever the case, this is a nice easy option to throw into your rotation of reading activities!
+Whatever the case, Word Cloud Story Activities are a nice easy option to throw into your rotation of reading activities!

 Some of the links in this post are affiliate links.
 This means if you click on the link and purchase an item, I will receive an affiliate commission at no additional cost to you.
 Thank you!